Mahdisadjadi/arxivscraper/README.md

 ## Author
 Mahdi Sadjadi, 2017.

-##License
+## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details